KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 This article describes the KeyboardKit autocomplete engine.

-KeyboardKit has an ``Autocomplete`` namespace that contains a bunch of autocomplete-specic types, except protocols and contexts.
+Autocomplete is an important part of the typing experience, and will show suggestions as the user types and moves the input cursor.

-An ``AutocompleteProvider`` can be used to provide suggestions as the user types, triggers actions and moves the input cursor.
+An ``AutocompleteProvider`` can be used to provide suggestions to an ``AutocompleteContext``, which in turn will update views like the ``Autocomplete/Toolbar``.

 KeyboardKit doesn't have a standard provider as it has for other services.
-Instead, it uses a ``DisabledAutocompleteProvider`` until you register a real one.
+Instead, it binds a disabled provider to ``KeyboardInputViewController/autocompleteProvider`` until you replace it.

-[KeyboardKit Pro][Pro] unlocks a local and a remote autocomplete provider when you register a valid license.
-Information about them can be found at the end of this article.
+[KeyboardKit Pro][Pro] unlocks and registers a local autocomplete provider when you register a valid license.
+Information about Pro features can be found at the end of this article.

+## Autocomplete namespace

+KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-specic types and views, except protocols and contexts.

+For instance, an ``Autocomplete/Toolbar`` can be used to show suggestions.
+The ``SystemKeyboard`` will add an autocomplete toolbar by default, unless you explicitly tell it not to.

 ## How to perform autocomplete

-KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` as the user types, triggers actions and moves the input cursor.
-This updates the ``KeyboardInputViewController/autocompleteContext``, which causes views like ``Autocomplete/Toolbar`` to update.
+KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` when the text changes.
+This will update the ``KeyboardInputViewController/autocompleteContext`` with suggestions from the ``KeyboardInputViewController/autocompleteProvider``, which causes views like ``Autocomplete/Toolbar`` to update.

 If you need to reset autocomplete state, you can call the controller's ``KeyboardController/resetAutocomplete()`` or the context's ``AutocompleteContext/reset()`` functions.